NicholasStambaugh/Template/README.md

 # Website Built in React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built with of [SurveyJS](https://surveyjs.io/form-library).

+The homepage is just html, css, and javascript.

+The css and js files for the html outside of the survey (for the landing page, Why? page, etc.) is located in assets folder.

 ## Available Scripts